musicmage4114/esi/docs/CharacterApi.md

 character_id = 56 # Integer | An EVE character ID

-characters = SwaggerClient::PostCharactersCharacterIdCspaCharacters.new # PostCharactersCharacterIdCspaCharacters | The target characters to calculate the charge for
+characters = SwaggerClient::CspaCharacter.new # CspaCharacter | The target characters to calculate the charge for

 opts = {
   datasource: "tranquility", # String | The server name you would like data from